 In addition to policies, employers can work to prevent workplace violence by including security measures such as lighting, premises security, and even data security (to prevent unauthorized use of employer computer systems).

-Lone workers such as real estate agents, social workers, and health care workers can be equipped with technology such as AlertMedia’s SafeSignal, an easy-to-use mobile app and monitoring system designed to enhance lone worker safety in life-threatening or dangerous situations.
+Lone workers such as real estate agents, social workers, and health care workers should be equipped with life-saving technology.
+AlertMedia’s SafeSignal is one such solution.
+An easy-to-use mobile app and monitoring system, it’s designed to enhance lone worker safety in life-threatening or dangerous situations.
 Users can signal for help by pressing a panic button or by using a timed monitoring session.
 When the panic button is pressed or the timer expires, an alarm is triggered and AlertMedia’s Monitoring Team immediately receives the signal.
 We’ll dispatch law enforcement to the user’s exact location or follow the steps outlined in your emergency action plan.

 Limit access to non-employees